 PROPOSED CHANGES

-An Effluent Page for the decanting (Outfall 002) was removed from the permit since the facility transitioned to the dewatering process.
+The Effluent Page for the decanting (Outfall 002) was removed from the permit since the facility transitioned to the dewatering process.

 Limits for Total Arsenic have been removed from the permit based on the results of the Reasonable Potential Analysis (Outfall 002).